 There are other forms of food preservation and cooking techniques that can have botulism risks.
 I know this is something that often surprises people, but if you're making and storing food at home, these are important things to know and understand so you don't make these mistakes yourself.

+If you're new to canning I have a podcast episode, Canning 101, with great information to get you started.
 I also offer a FREE training called The 5 Essential Steps to Safely Canning at Home.
 So join me there for more info on canning safety and I'll walk you through everything you need to know.

 Everything Worth Preserving